Morton Dean Joyce: Legacy

 The Morton Dean Joyce Collection of United States Revenue Stamps was sold at the Daniel F. Kelleher Company auction June 4 to 6, 1991 and by the auction house of Andrew Levitt, in Danbury, Connecticut, in six sessions from September 12 to 14.
 The latter auction contained 3,300 lots of Mr. Joyce's philatelic material.

 A number of books and articles have been written on Joyce's collections.
 A description of a portion of Joyce's collection was published in 1991 by Andrew Levitt in a book entitled The Morton Dean Joyce Private Die Proprietary Collection.
 Another book, entitled Collector's handbook for private die proprietary proofs and census of the Morton Dean Joyce Collection of these issues was published by Richard Friedberg.

 Honors and awards

 Joyce was recognized with numerous major philatelic awards, including the Hopkinson Trophy in 1957.
-The Bureau of Issues Association, now renamed the United States Stamp Society (USSC), awarded him its first Southgate Trophy and named him to the USSC Hall of Fame.
+The Bureau Issues Association, now renamed the United States Stamp Society (USSS), awarded him its first Southgate Trophy and named him to the USSS Hall of Fame.
 Morton Dean Joyce was named to the American Philatelic Society Hall of Fame in 2008.